-GasanMamo has performed different stress scenarios to assess its resilience to a financial crisis including prolonged recession of the global economy, together with the incurrence of large claims and reinsurance default.
+GasanMamo has conducted diverse stress scenarios to evaluate its resilience in the face of a financial crisis, alongside the occurrence of significant/multiple claims and adverse reinsurance situations.
 In all instances, the Company remains in a strong capital position with a ratio well above the regulatory level of 100%.